open-telemetry/opentelemetry-collector-contrib/receiver/kubeletstatsreceiver/README.md

 # Kubelet Stats Receiver

-### Overview

 The Kubelet Stats Receiver pulls pod metrics from the API server on a kubelet and sends it down the metric pipeline for further processing.

 Status: beta

-### Configuration
+## Configuration

 A kubelet runs on a kubernetes node and has an API server to which this receiver connects.
 To configure this receiver, you have to tell it how to connect and authenticate to the API server and how often to collect data and send it to the next consumer.

-There are two ways to authenticate, driven by the `auth_type` field: "tls" and "serviceAccount".
+There are two ways to authenticate, driven by the `auth_type` field:

-TLS tells this receiver to use TLS for auth and requires that the fields `ca_file`, `key_file`, and `cert_file` also be set.
+- `tls` tells the receiver to use TLS for auth and requires that the fields `ca_file`, `key_file`, and `cert_file` also be set.

-ServiceAccount tells this receiver to use the default service account token to authenticate to the kubelet API.
+- `ServiceAccount` tells this receiver to use the default service account token to authenticate to the kubelet API.

-Note: a missing or empty `endpoint` will cause the hostname on which the collector is running to be used as the endpoint.
-If the hostNetwork flag is set, and the collector is running in a pod, this hostname will resolve to the node's network namespace.

 ### TLS Example